Gunilla Röör

 Gunilla Kristina Röör (born 16 August 1959) is a Swedish actress.
 She is a daughter of Inger Berggren.
 As of 2011, she worked at Stockholm City Theatre.
 She is married to Per Sandberg; the couple has one child together.

 She was born 16 August 1959.

 Röör finished her education at the Swedish National Academy of Mime and Acting in 1986, where Lena Endre was also a student.

-At the 27th Guldbagge Awards she won the award for Best Actress for her role in Freud's Leaving Home.
+At the 27th Guldbagge Awards she won the award for Best Actress for her role in Freud Leaving Home.